andresnowak/Micro-Mojograd/README.md

 For now this project is just about trying to recreate [Micrograd from andrej karpathy](https://github.com/karpathy/micrograd) but in mojo and with tensors.

+The Tensors for now need to know the rank size at compile time, because when we do a permute we can change the strides of the tensor, and we need to know the position of each of the dimension and instead of doing a for for each of the dimensions, we can do an unroll instead, but we need to know the rank at compile time for this to work (for now this is the only way I know how to do it for it to be efficient).

 ## To-do

 -   [x] Tensor: using 1d memory and not using MLIR